-Roseanne Baker, Assessment Coordinator and Gina Palma, Director of Finance and Personnel p.
-Our signatures below attest that all of the information contained herein is truthful and accurate and that this charter school is in compliance with all aspects of its charter, and with all pertinent Federal, State, and local laws, regulations, and rules.
+Roseanne Baker, Assessment Coordinator and Gina Palma,

+p.
+Our signatures (Head of School and Board President) below attest that all of the information contained herein is truthful and accurate and that this charter school is in compliance with all aspects of its charter, and with all pertinent Federal, State, and local laws, regulations, and rules.
 We understand that if any information in any part of this report is found to have been deliberately misrepresented, that will constitute grounds for the revocation of our charter.
 Check YES if you agree and then use the mouse on your PC or the stylist on your mobile device to sign your name).